AdobeDocs/document-cloud-learn.en/help/sign/sign-usecase/expand-inspire-overview.md

 ---
-title: Industry and Department Overview
+title: Industries and Departments Overview
 description: See how you can transform customer and employee e-signing experiences through these real-world industry and department use cases, recipes, and webinars
 role: User
 product: adobe sign